`

 Why it matters: The car's cooling unit prevents the engine from overheating.
 Low coolant or a failed radiator can cause intense motor damage.

-What to do: Check the coolant levels regularly and close them if necessary.
+What to do: Check the coolant levels regularly and add them if necessary.
 Observe hoses and radiators for leaks, cracks, or losses.
-The system has been flushed and refilled which corresponds to its cheap-deposited agenda.
+The system has been flushed and refilled, which corresponds to its cheap-deposited agenda.

 Frequency: Every 60,000 -100, 000 miles (depending on the version of the car).